Juninho Pernambucano: Return to Vasco da Gama

 On 27 April 2011, Juninho rejoined his former club Vasco da Gama.
 He scored his first goal for them in his first game back, via a freekick against Corinthians.
-He scored another 2 free kicks and a penalty during the course of the Brazilian top flight season.
+He scored another two free kicks and a penalty during the course of the Brazilian top flight season.
 On 28 March 2012, he played and scored a goal for a 4–1 lead in Edmundo's farewell game against Barcelona Sporting Club.
 Vasco went on to win this game 9–1.
 Juninho then scored a trademark free kick against Esporte Clube Bahia in the fourth round of the Campeonato Brasileiro; that goal was to be his 16th since returning to Vasco from Al-Gharafa.

 In July 2012, Juninho extended his contract with Vasco for 6 months.
-On 18 July 2012, he made his 350th appearance for the club against São Paulo FC.
-In August 2012 he played against his youth team Sport Club do Recife and scored a free kick goal, which was his fourth goal from free kicks in Campeonato Brasileiro Série A 2012.
+On 18 July 2012, he made his 350th appearance for the club against São Paulo.
+In August 2012, he played against his youth team Sport Recife and scored a free kick goal, which was his fourth goal from free kicks in Campeonato Brasileiro Série A 2012.

 New York Red Bulls

 On 17 December 2012, Juninho signed for Major League Soccer team New York Red Bulls.
 He made his first appearance for the team on a friendly match against Malmö, in which he was a starter.
 On 3 March 2013, Juninho made his official debut for the Red Bulls, playing the full time in a 3–3 draw against the Portland Timbers.
+On 17 April, during a 1-0 defeat while playing Sporting Kansas City, Juninho toe-poked the ball at opposition goalkeeper Jimmy Nielsen as he was time wasting and received a straight red card and suspended for two matches.
 On 3 July, the club announced that they reached an agreement with Juninho for the cancelation of his contract.
 The midfielder featured in 13 games for the New York Red Bulls, providing the team with four assists.